-The overlap between Social Security Administration benefits programs can get confusing.
-SSI, SSDI, retirement benefits, concurrent benefits, survivors benefits, benefits for adults, benefits for children, benefits for widows and widowers… The list goes on and on.
+The overlap between different Social Security Administration (SSA) benefits programs can get confusing.
+SSI, SSDI, retirement benefits, concurrent benefits, survivors benefits, benefits for adults, benefits for children, benefits for widows and widowers – the list goes on and on.
 Each benefits program comes with its own set of eligibility criteria, and the standards for employment can vary dramatically.
-In this article, our disability attorneys will explain whether it is possible to qualify for disability benefits if you’ve never had a job, and how your personal finances impact the payments you can receive from the SSA.

 The two major types of disability benefits available through the SSA are Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
 Both are designed to make monthly payments to claimants who cannot work because they suffer from severe long-term disabilities.
 However, while each of these programs has a similar purpose, the employment standards for qualifying are not the same.

 If you apply to SSDI, you usually need a work history that shows you have paid into the system before you can get benefits out of the system.
 SSDI is run like any other insurance program, with beneficiaries paying into the program so they can get benefits if they ever need them.
 However, many people can still qualify for SSDI benefits on a family member’s record, specifically for spouses or children who do not work.